danielkummer/nixon-pi/README.md

-# NixieBerry - The Raspberry Pi based Nixie Display
+# Nixon-&PI; - The Raspberry Pi based Nixie Display

 ## The components

-The NixieBerry Display consists of Nixie Tubes provided by [Ogilumen](http://www.ogilumen.com/), driven by a Raspberry Pi Model B with an [Axiris](http://www.axiris.be/) I/O expansion card.
+The Nixon-&PI; Display consists of Nixie Tubes provided by [Ogilumen](http://www.ogilumen.com/), driven by a Raspberry Pi Model B with an [Axiris](http://www.axiris.be/) I/O expansion card.

 ### 1x Raspberry Pi Model B